NLnetLabs/roto/docs/source/embedding/expand_the_runtime.rst

     // Or register_clone_type if the type doesn't implement Copy. runtime.register_copy_type::<Range>("A range of i64").unwrap();

+The argument to that method is the docstring for this type.
 We can now pass this type to Roto and return it from Roto:

 .. code-block:: roto